 Do flat fee MLS listings work?

-Choosing a flat fee service ensures that your home is seen by the greatest number of interested buyers and is an effective way to save on commission costs.
+Choosing a flat fee service ensures that the greatest number of interested buyers sees your home and is an effective way to save on commission costs.
 However, having your home seen by buyers is only part of the home selling process.

-Unless you are willing to devote the substantial time and effort necessary to sell your home FSBO, you can expect mixed results using a flat fee MLS listing company.
+Unless you're willing to devote the substantial time and effort necessary to sell your home FSBO, you can expect mixed results using a flat fee MLS listing company.